Get notified of page updates

 • This is a large, , double-blind study.

-• A key strength of this trial is that the patients who received Keytruda plus chemotherapy were compared to the patients who received a plus chemotherapy.
+• A key strength of this trial is that the patients who received Keytruda plus chemotherapy were compared to the patients who received a placebo plus chemotherapy.

 • This allows for the direct comparison of the Keytruda—chemotherapy combination with chemotherapy alone.